William Snawsell: Civic office

-In 1455, Snawsell and his wife entered the Corpus Christi guild, and two years later he opened his shop outside the main door of York Minster, for which he paid the cathedral chapter 18 shillings.
+In 1455, Snawsell and his wife entered the York Corpus Christi guild, and two years later he opened his shop outside the main door of York Minster, for which he paid the cathedral chapter 18 shillings.
 He joined the Merchants' guild six years later.
 He was elected Chamberlain of the city in 1459, sheriff in 1464–65, and Mayor and Alderman in 1468.
 While sheriff he and his colleague, Sir Edward Hastings, frequently bickered over who was to sign their name on writs and records.
 The same year two of his servants were presented to the city's Corpus Christi guild, probably at his behest; this would have expanded his entourage—and so his status—when on official business.
 When the Lancastrian parliament was summoned in October 1470 following Henry VI's return to power, Snawsell was named one of the burgesses for the town.
 In 1471, he was given a general pardon along with other members of the Parliament.
 This was the fourth pardon he had received since 1458.

 Snawsell, as well as being wealthy, was a socially and politically important figure in York, shown by his being allowed to wear crimson on civic occasions and being preceded by a mace-bearer when appearing in public.
 In 1476 he was fined 6s.
 8d. for withdrawing from Council having already been warned for it.
 He acted occasionally as an emissary of the city to Richard of Gloucester when the duke resided at Middleham Castle, which included taking gifts of food and drink—including to Gloucester and his family.
 Following the accession of Gloucester to the throne in 1483 as King Richard III, Snowsall was a member of the City Council which greeted the new king outside the city walls."